Getting Started

 Meshtastic

-To connect to the wide-area Meshtastic network in the NYC area…
+To connect to the wide-area Meshtastic networks in the NYC area…

 - Ensure your node is on the latest Beta or Alpha firmware